bartswierz/employee-records/README.md

 ## Project Overview

-Provide an overview of your project.
-Explain what it does, why it is useful, and any other relevant information.
 MERN stack project built with MongoDB, ExpressJS, React, and NodeJS, SCSS, and Material UI showing CRUD functionality for employees at the current company.
 My MERN stack application features a captivating space theme that adds an immersive and visually stunning experience for users.
 The highlight of this theme is an animated star background that gracefully traverses across the screen, creating a sense of movement and depth reminiscent of a space voyage.
 This project can be used as a useful tool to learn the MERN stack as the logic is easy to follow and can be used as a foundation for your own MERN stack applications.

 ## Features